A Survey on Deep Learning Techniques for Action Anticipation: Problem Statement

 \section{Problem Statement}

-In Section~\ref{sec:feature_encoding}, we introduce video feature encoding, a foundational step for action anticipation.
 Based on the predicted time horizon, action anticipation approaches can be grouped into two categories: short-term anticipation approaches and long-term anticipation approaches.
 Short-term approaches usually operate on subsymbolic sensory data and predict actions a few seconds into the future.
 Conversely, long-term approaches may utilize action history with a higher abstraction level to predict a sequence of future actions (with their durations) up to several minutes into the future.
-Below, we present the detailed task definitions commonly used in the literature for both categories in Section~\ref{sec:short-term_task} and Section~\ref{sec:long-term_task}, respectively.
+In Section~\ref{sec:feature_encoding}, we first introduce video feature encoding, a foundational step for action anticipation, and then present the detailed task definitions commonly used in the literature for both categories in Section~\ref{sec:short-term_task} and Section~\ref{sec:long-term_task}, respectively.